arapulido/katacoda-scenarios/progressive/step9.md

 Let's apply that object: `kubectl apply -f manifest-files/ingress_ns/ingressv2.yaml`{{execute}}

-Click again on the "Service Ingress" tab and refresh several times the page.
+Click again on the "Ingress Service" tab and refresh several times the page.
 Sometimes you should get the ads banner "Version 1.0" and sometimes you will get the one with "Version 2.0":

 ![Screenshot of Ecommerce app with ads version 2.0](./assets/ads_v2.png)